-- Open AD FS management console, navigate to path ADFS > Authentication Policies
+- Open the ADFS management console, and navigate to path ADFS > Authentication Policies.

 - Click Edit Global Primary Authentication… on the right action panel.

-How to setup Active Directory (AD) Single Sign in Phriendly Phishing
+How to setup Active Directory (AD) Single Sign-On Phriendly Phishing

-2. Select User Synchronisation tab and expand the Single Sign On Setup
+2. Select the User Synchronisation tab and expand the Single Sign-On Setup.

 3. Enter the below required fields: